 Top Things to Do in Havana

-Start by exploring Old Havana (Habana Vieja), a UNESCO World Heritage site and the most famous part of the city of Havana.
-Prepare to walk a lot as there is no better way to see this area than on foot.
+Start by exploring Old Havana (Habana Vieja), a UNESCO World Heritage site and the most famous part of the city.

 Cathedral Square (Plaza de la Catedral), located just a few blocks away from Plaza de Armas is another one of the five main squares in Old Havana.
 The square is the site of Cathedral of Havana, Colonial Art Museum (Museo del Arte Colonial), and is home to a few restaurants.

 On the other side of Old Havana, you’ll find Plaza Vieja (Old Square), our personal favourite and a popular hangout spot with lots of great restaurants and bars.
 Grab a seat, a mojito, sit back and relax admiring beautifully restored buildings and the festivities that often take place in the plaza.

 Last but not least is Plaza de San Francisco, a cobblestone plaza that faces the harbour and is home to the Fuente de los Leones (Fountain of the Lions).

 In the evening take a stroll along Havana’s famous the Malecon (Waterfront), watch the sunset alongside many locals, young and old, that come here every evening to fish, swim, or share the beautiful views with their loved ones.